 1. Kandla port, Gujarat – The Bustling One

 The very first and possibly the busiest of all the ports in India has to be the Kandla port in Gujarat.
-It is also considered as the richest seaport in India and is located around 90 km away from Kutch.
+It is also considered as the major seaport in India and is located around 90 km away from Kutch.
 It is located in Kandla creek and hence the name.
 The port is quite old and dates back to the 1950s when it was constructed following the India-Pakistan partition.
-Owing to the bulk of cargo that is transported through this port, there is no doubt why it is considered one of the largest ports in India.
+Owing to the bulk of cargo that is transported through this port, there is no doubt why it is considered one of the largest as well as important ports in India.